jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

 ### 2.6 Functions and Scope

+#### 2.6.1 Function syntax

-- Use the standard POSIX parentheses syntax to define functions; avoid the non-standard [function keyword].
+Use the standard POSIX parentheses syntax to define functions; avoid the non-standard [function keyword].

+**Stylistic Note:** Prefer including a space before the function parentheses to align with the output of the Bash `type` command's output. **Rationale:** In shell, functions act as internal commands rather than traditional programming subroutines.
+Since the parentheses `()` are merely syntax markers and not used for argument passing, the `Name ()` notation reinforces that you are defining a new command.
+This distinction helps avoid the false assumption that arguments should be defined within the parentheses.

 ``` shell
    Example ()